Riya10031/dp-203-azure-data-engineer/Instructions/Labs/02-GettingStarted.md

 ## Architecture

-The architecture involves using **Azure Databricks** platform, which integrates Apache Spark for distributed data processing.
+The architecture involves using the **Azure Databricks** platform, which integrates Apache Spark for distributed data processing.
 It begins with provisioning an Azure Databricks workspace within the Azure ecosystem, ensuring seamless integration with other Azure services.
 The core processing environment is a **Spark cluster**, consisting of a driver node for coordination and worker nodes for executing distributed computations.
 This cluster is tailored to specific configurations, such as runtime versions and compute resources, to optimize performance. **Notebooks** serve as the interactive interface for executing code, visualizing data, and documenting the workflow.
 Together, these components enable scalable, efficient, and collaborative data engineering and analysis tasks within the Azure cloud environment.

 ## Architecture Diagram